Weight cycling and Serre-type conjectures for unitary groups: Representation theory

 \subsection{Weight cycling}

 The following proposition and its corollary encode the basic technique of weight cycling.

 \begin{prop} Suppose that $V$ is a weight and that $\pi$ is a smooth $G(F)$-representation.
 Suppose that $\mu \in X_*(T)_-$ and let $t = \mu(\varpi)$.
-Then we have the following commutative diagram, where the map on the right is induced by Frobenius reciprocity and the map on the top is \emph{injective}.
+Then we have a commutative diagram as follows, where the map on the right is induced by Frobenius reciprocity and the map on the top is \emph{injective}.

 \end{prop}